Keyboard shortcuts

 • $c_i$ are scalar coefficients

-• Quadratic constraints: Hadamard-multiply two matrix-vector products
+• Quadratic constraints: Hadamard of two matrix-vector products

-• Higher-degree constraints: Hadamard-multiply more matrices
+• Higher-degree constraints: Hadamard of more products

 Recovering Standard Formats